pageuppeople-opensource/model-change-detector/alembic/README.md

 ### Updating the schema

-Ensure any new tables inherit from the same BaseEntity used in `alembic/env.py`
+Ensure any new tables inherit from the same Base used in `alembic/env.py`

 ```python
 from dpo.Shared import BaseEntity